Fault volume digital twin to reproduce the full slip spectrum, scaling and statistical laws: Fault Volume Model

 We next set the orientation statistics of the off-fault fractures.
 We experiment with four different orientations of fractures.
 In the first three cases, the fractures are deliberately well oriented to maximize reactivation and thus interaction with the main fault.
 We examine favorable orientations for right-lateral failure, left-lateral failure, and a combination of both (see example in Figure~\ref{geometry}d).
 Optimal planes make an angle of $\theta = \pm \left( {\pi}/{4} - {1}/{2} \tan^{-1} f_0 \right)$ with the direction of maximum principal stress \parencite{Bhat2007a}, where $f_0$ is the reference friction coefficient.
 Here $f_0 = 0.6$, so $\theta \approx \pm 30\degree$.
-The initial maximum principal stress makes an angle of 120\degree with the horizontal axis.
-In this study, we will consider off-fault orientation distributions in the ranges [90\degree ± 10\degree] and [150\degree ± 10\degree], respectively.
-For the final case, the fractures run parallel to the main fault, as it has been observed that the growth process of faults reveals that off-fault cracks tend to be oblique by [0\degree–20\degree] to the trace of major faults \parencite{Perrin2015}.
-For this case, we consider the fracture orientations in the range [0\degree ± 10\degree].
+The initial maximum principal stress makes an angle of 120$\degree$ with the horizontal axis.
+We thus consider right-lateral fractures (oriented at $\theta = 150\degree \pm 10\degree$), left-lateral fractures (oriented at $\theta = 90\degree \pm 10\degree$), both right and left-lateral fractures (conjugate planes at $\theta = [90\degree; 150\degree] \pm 10\degree$).
+For the final case, the fractures run parallel to the main fault, as it has been observed that the growth process of faults reveals that off-fault cracks tend to be oriented at angles of [0\degree–20\degree] to the trace of major faults \parencite{Perrin2015}.
+For this case, we consider the fracture orientations in the range [0\degree ± 10\degree] (Figure~\ref{geometry}d).